technoluc/get/README.md

-# TechnoLuc's Windows Toolkit
+# TechnoLuc's Toolkits

-Welcome to TechnoLuc's Windows Toolkit, a collection of PowerShell scripts for various Windows utilities.
+Welcome to TechnoLuc's Toolkits, a collection of PowerShell scripts for various Windows utilities.
 This toolkit provides a range of functionalities, including tweaking Windows settings, managing recycle bin themes, activating Microsoft Office and Windows, and more.

-## Quick Start
+## Quick Start Windows

 To get started, run the following command in PowerShell: